The Gang Has Their Finest Moments Compiled Into A Listicle

 2: ‘Charlie Work’ (Season 10, Episode 4)

 What happens: Paddy’s Pub gets its annual inspection from the health inspector, which Charlie – as the bar’s de facto janitor – takes very seriously.
 The rest of the gang?
 Not so much.

 What makes it stand out: If ‘The D.E.N.N.I.S.
 System’ is its titular character’s most notable Always Sunny moment, then there’s a very good argument for ‘Charlie Work’ to be its eponymous character’s most outstanding episode.
 A frantic and thrilling watch, Charlie Day’s tour de force performance as his comic character is sensational – and special mention to the True Detective-inspired long shot in the middle of the episode, too.

 Best line: “Where did the cover for the glory hole go?” – Charlie

 1: ‘Mac & Dennis Move to the Suburbs’ (Season 11, Episode 5)

 What happens: Dennis and Mac elect to move into a house in the suburbs of Philadelphia after making a bet with Frank, who labels the pair as “city scum”.
 Obviously, it doesn’t all go to plan.

-What makes it stand out: The meltdown of the two characters – especially Dennis, whose increasingly manic moments of road rage are incredible to watch – who are driven to insanity by the mundanity of the suburbs is such a joy to behold that you almost wish the gang would move to the outskirts of the city full-time.
-Although, judging by the fate of the pair’s pet dog at the hands of Mac, it would probably be a pretty feral experience….
+What makes it stand out: The meltdown of the two characters — especially Dennis, whose increasingly manic moments of road rage are incredible to watch — as they are driven to insanity by the mundanity of the suburbs is such a joy to behold that you almost wish the gang would move to the outskirts of the city full-time.
+Although judging by the fate of the pair’s pet dog at the hands of Mac, it would probably be a pretty feral experience….